 This blog post is part 1 of a multi-part series.
 In part 1, we will introduce the library Ramda and the concepts of composition, pointfree style, and functors through the simplest of examples.

-Disclaimer: Please note that I am not an authority on functional programming.
-I intend this series solely as “introduction to concepts”.
-It remains a work-in-progress, and I encourage constructive criticism and discussion.
-This guide is quite unconventional in the order in which the content is provided.
-I choose to focus on practical examples, leaving essential theory such as typeclasses and function purity until late in the game.
-If you thirst for more technical resources, I happily point you to http://github.com/MostlyAdequate/mostly-adequate-guide, or a free ebook on Haskell: http://learnyouahaskell.com/.
+Disclaimer: Please note that I am not an authority on functional programming by any means.
+I intend this little series solely as “introduction to concepts”.
+This guide is quite unconventional in the order of the content.
+I choose to focus on practical examples, leaving out essential theory such as typeclasses and function purity.
+If you thirst for more technical resources, I highly recommend http://github.com/MostlyAdequate/mostly-adequate-guide, or you can also check out this free ebook on Haskell: http://learnyouahaskell.com/.

 Getting Our Feet Wet

 getFirstInitial is the main function.
-In it actually lies the essential aspect of functional programming (we return a function) and composition (the function is nested).
+In it actually lies the essence of compositional programming (the function is nested).
 We build on top of the first two simple functions (that are trivial to test and debug) to create a slightly more complex function that we can rest assure is fundamentally sound!
 Easy does it.

-Yet, you might agree that our nested function here doesn’t look all that friendly (although ES6 makes it quite tolerable).
-It’s a bit of an eye-full and not too appealing to work with, given how simple the logic actually is:
+Yet, you might agree that our nested function here doesn’t look all that friendly (although ES6 makes it quite tolerable with the arrow syntax).
+It’s a bit of an eye sore and not too appealing to work with, given how simple the logic actually is:

 It’s not incomprehensible by any means, but complexity is our enemy so let’s nip it in the bud.

-I prefer pipe and reading the code like normal English (left to right).
-Ramda does a lot more than composition (we’ll see more specific use cases in part 2).
+pipe and reading the code like normal English (left to right).
+Ramda does a lot more than composition (we’ll see more use cases in part 2).

-Now the function definition is free of that pesky data reference.
+With Ramda, the function definition is free of that pesky data reference.
 Isn’t it nicer on the eyes (and on the brain)?
-That’s called Pointfree style.
+That’s called pointfree style.

 You don’t have to tie your function to a “person” input variable (or rename that variable over time).
-It’s more encompassing this way: we could as well pass in a fictional character that fits the format of the string but isn’t necessarily a person (“Smurf Papa Smurf”).
+It’s more encompassing this way: we could as well pass in a fictional character that fits the format of the string but isn’t necessarily a person (

 More Syntax Goodness